STOCKS NEWS EUROPE-UK small caps up 0.9 pct at close

-The FTSE Small Cap index closes 0.9 percent stronger, tracking similar gains by the mid caps, also up 0.9 percent, while the blue chips shed 0.2 percent.
+The FTSE Small Cap index closes 0.9 percent higher, but still lags much bigger gains by the FTSE 100 and FTSE 250 indexes, which surge 1.7 percent and 1.4 percent, respectively.

-Mecom Group adds 5.3 percent as the loss-making European publisher says its full-year results and year-end net debt are expected to show some improvement on the guidance given in October, and says it will consider a return of capital to shareholders from part of the proceeds of its disposal of its Norwegian business Edda Media announced in December.
+AIM-listed Plexus gains 4.7 percent on news that Italian oil and gas major ENI and Oil States Industries Inc., a subsidiary of Oil States International, have signed up as additional consulting partners to Plexus' Joint Industry Project to develop and commercialise a subsea wellhead, using Plexus' patented POS-GRIP technology.

-Theo Fennell plunges 33 percent as the jeweller says overall sales in the five weeks for the month of December 2011 were 11 percent below 2010 levels, and it expects to make a loss for the year to March 31.
+Kewill adds 3.9 percent after Kinetic Bidco, a vehicle of tech-focused private equity firm Francisco Partners Funds upped its cash offer for the British software company to 110 pence a share, trumping a bid from private equity firm Symphony Technology Group pitched at 106 pence a share, which had itself torpedoed Kinetic's 96 pence a share agreed offer last week.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net